ankitects/faqs/src/the-2021-scheduler.md

 Then:

-- If you click on Grandchild3, you'll get up to 200 cards.
+- If you click Grandchild3, you'll get up to 200 cards.
-- If you click on Grandchild2, you'll get up to 5 cards.
+- If you click Grandchild2, you'll get up to 5 cards.
-- If you click on Grandchild1, you'll get up to 50 cards.
+- If you click Grandchild1, you'll get up to 50 cards.
-- If you click on Child, you'll get up to 30 cards from the Child deck and its subdecks.
+- If you click Child, you'll get up to 30 cards from the Child deck and its subdecks.
 No more than 5 cards will be taken from Grandchild2.
-- If you click on Parent, you'll get up to 100 cards, with a maximum of 30 coming from Child and its subdecks.
+- If you click Parent, you'll get up to 100 cards, with a maximum of 30 coming from Child and its subdecks.

 In the v3 scheduler in earlier Anki releases, intermediate limits were not